-The idea is that with code separate a microservice only has to care about itself and the contract it makes available for others to consume.
+The idea is that with code separate, a microservice only has to care about itself and the contract it makes available for others to consume.
 This means a microservice can be written in the language that best suits the requirements of the service.
 While this does provide agility, it also introduces some challenges.
 The one I will be focusing on in this post is around observability.

 What is Observability?

 So is observability just metrics, logs, and traces?
-No, because if it was it would basically be traditional monitoring (except likely the traces).
+No, because if it were, it would basically be traditional monitoring (except likely the traces).
 Instead, these data sources are what feed observability with the data that it needs.
 Personally, I am not a big fan of the three pillars of observability for reasons including:

 - It makes it sounds like observability is just about metrics, logs, and traces